Stefan Knezevic

-Stefan Knezevic (Стефан Кнежевић; born 30 October 1996) is a Swiss professional footballer who plays as a centre-back for Belgian club Charleroi.
+Stefan Knezevic (Стефан Кнежевић; born 30 October 1996) is a Swiss professional footballer who plays as a centre-back for Luzern.

 Professional career

-A youth product of Luzern, Knezevic was loaned to SC Buochs for the 2014-15 season to get first team training.
+A youth product of Luzern, Knezevic was loaned to SC Buochs for the 2014–15 season to get first team training.
 He made his professional debut for Luzern in a 0-0 (6-5) Swiss Cup penalty shootout win over FC Sion on 4 April 2017.
-He made his Swiss Super League debut in a 2-0 win over FC Vaduz on 9 April 2017.
+He made his Swiss Super League debut in a 2–0 win over FC Vaduz on 9 April 2017.
 He scored his first professional goal in a 4-1 Swiss Super League loss to Grasshopper Club Zürich on 22 April 2017.

-On 11 June 2021, he signed a three-year contract with Charleroi in Belgium.
+On 11 June 2021, he signed a three-year contract with Sporting Charleroi in Belgium.

+On 13 July 2024, Knezevic returned to Luzern on a five-year contract.

 Personal life

 Knezevic was born in Switzerland, and is of Serbian descent.